stellar-deprecated/starlight/specifications/sep-payment-channel-mechanism.md

 ### Variables

-The two participants maintain the following two variables during the lifetime of the channel:
+The two participants maintain the following variables during the lifetime of the channel:

 - s, the _starting sequence number_, is initialized to one greater than the sequence number of the escrow account E after E has been created and configured.
 It is changed only when withdrawing from or topping up the escrow account E.

-- i, the _iteration number_ of the payment channel, is initialized to ((s+1)/2)+1.
-It is incremented with every off-chain update of the payment channel state.
+- i, the _iteration number_ of the payment channel, is initialized to zero.

-TODO: Change how the iteration number is initialized and used.
+It is incremented with every off-chain update of the payment channel state, or on-chain setup, deposit, withdrawal.

+- s_i, the _iteration sequence number_, is the sequence number that the
+iteration's transactions set starts at.
+It is always computable as, s+(i*2).

 ### Processes